DhrubajitPC/znk-gic/README.md

 I created a wrapper around the <Link> component provided by react-router.
 I use a similar pattern to how I handle errors.
 I use the redux library as an event bus.
 Any part of my application can choose to dispatch an action to update my redux navigation state.
 In my App.tsx, I listen for any changes to this state and display a modal to prevent user navigation if needed.

 This approach allows me to easily use this navigation prevention feature outside the edit-form page.

+### E2E tests

+I am using playwright for my e2e test.
+For this small application, I decided to run the tests in serial mode to keep the tests small and fast.